 Oscar Lunseth was born August 14, 1894, in Grand Forks, North Dakota.
 He was the son of John and Caroline (Olsen) Lunseth.
 His father came to Grand Forks in 1887, and served as the City Superintendent of Water Works.
 Oscar Lunseth attended public schools in Grand Forks.

-Lunseth was active in Grand Forks city government, serving as City Alderman from 1940-1952, and mayor from 1952-1960.
+Lunseth was active in Grand Forks city government, serving as alderman from 1940 to 1952, and mayor from 1952 to 1960.
 On a statewide level, he was especially concerned about the issue of water conservation.
-He was a member of the North Dakota State Water Conservation Commission from 1951-1965, and served as director of the Missouri-Souris River Water Project Association.
-He also served on the Red River Planning Committee and the North Dakota Reclamation Association.
+He was a member of the North Dakota State Water Conservation Commission (1951-1965), and served as director of the Missouri-Souris Projects Association.
+He also served on the Red River Basin Planning Committee and the North Dakota Reclamation Association.
 He was honored by the Sertoma Club in 1975 with the "Service to Mankind Award."
 He was chosen for the award due to "his pioneering work in the field of water conservation and purity."
 He was a member of the American Legion, the Sons of Norway, the Elks and United Lutheran Church.
-He was active in the North Dakota State Association of Master Plumbers, serving as both President and Secretary.
+He was active in the State Association of Master Plumbers of North Dakota, serving as both president and secretary.

 Series 1: Water Materials

 Series 4: Newspapers and Miscellaneous

 Series 5: Photographs